for-GET/know-your-http-well/specs.md

 concept/identifier | description | spec
 ------------------ | :---------- | :---
 `Augmented BNF for Syntax Specifications: ABNF`| "The current specification documents ABNF.
 It balances compactness and simplicity with reasonable representational power." | [RFC5234](http://tools.ietf.org/html/rfc5234)
 `Cosmogol: a language to describe finite state machines` | "There is no standard way of describing such a machine, the most common way being an ASCII-art diagram.
-This document specifies an other solution: a domain-specific language for finite state machines." | [draft-bortzmeyer-language-state-machines](http://tools.ietf.org/html/draft-bortzmeyer-language-state-machines)
+This document specifies another solution: a domain-specific language for finite state machines." | [draft-bortzmeyer-language-state-machines](http://tools.ietf.org/html/draft-bortzmeyer-language-state-machines)